d12frosted/elpa-mirror/stable-melpa/timu-macos-theme-readme.txt

       (customize-set-variable 'timu-macos-muted-colors t)

   E. Border for the `mode-line'
-    You can set a variable to add a border to the `mode-line'.
+    You can set a variable to set the border type for the `mode-line'.
+    Either no border, just on the top or all around.

     By default the border is turned off.
+    For your preferred type add one of the following to your =~/.emacs.d/init.el= or =~/.emacs=:
+      (customize-set-variable 'timu-macos-mode-line-border-type "none")
+      (customize-set-variable 'timu-macos-mode-line-border-type "border")
+      (customize-set-variable 'timu-macos-mode-line-border-type "overline")

+  F. Background color for the `mode-line'
+    You can set a variable to set a background for the `mode-line'.

+    By default the background color for the background turned on.
-    To turn this on add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
+    To turn this off add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
-      (customize-set-variable 'timu-macos-mode-line-border t)
+      (customize-set-variable 'timu-macos-mode-line-background nil)

 III.
 Utility functions
   A. Toggle dark and light flavour of the theme